smutchler/TrilabytePyML/TrilabytePyML/README.md

+# Trilabyte PyML

+This is a time series/regression package that handles multiple data sets stacked on top of each other.

 INSTALLATION:

 1. This package requires Facebook prophet (fbprophet).
 I've only been able to get fbprophet installed using Anaconda so Anaconda is highly recommended.